 If your child's application for a place at the school is unsuccessful, you will be informed why admission was refused and given information about the process for hearing appeals.
-If you wish to appeal, you must set out the grounds for your appeal in writing and send it to the following address:
+If you wish to appeal please contact the academy Principal who will be able to advise you on the next steps.